apetrone11235/angela-petrone.github.io/_posts/2019-03-01-Bryce-Harper-Pt2.md

 F-statistic: 2.317 on 2 and 5 DF,  p-value: 0.1941
 ```

-This was not a welcome discovery but my determination to find out if Harper is actually overrated helped me to persevere.
-I decided to see what other significant statistical relationships I could find to predict Harper's run production.
+Based on the graphical visualization above, I was not surprised by these results and decided to see if there were other significant statistical relationships I could find to predict Harper's run production.
 From here, I tried many different combinations of the dependent variables to see if any could make a statistically valid prediction about Harper's run production.
 I will spare you the details and simply leave you with what I found to be the most successful model I could find.
+(NB: I said “most” successful.
+It is still not a great model owing in large part to the lack of data, but workable for my purposes nonetheless.)

 **Model 2: OBP + SLG + G**

-When I had graphed Harper's runs over time, it was obvious that the season he got knee surgery he scored the fewest runs on account of the injury and amount of time spent on the bench.
-Therefore, I added games played to the model:
+When I graphed Harper's runs over time, it was obvious that the season he had knee surgery he scored the fewest runs on account of the injury and amount of time spent on the bench.
+Therefore, I added games played to the model.
+I chose games because, unlike OBP and SLG, it is not a rate and therefore seemed less likely to be too closely related to the other variables.

 ```
 lm <- lm(R ~ OBP + SLG + G, data = BryceHarperHitting)